 The Robert P. Zamboni design of a new office building for Balser, Abrams and Horowitz in Long Beach published in the Independent in June of 1961, suggests that the architect was facile in post-and-beam design.
 His obituary indicates that he designed both residential and commercial buildings in the greater Paramount area.
-By 1966, Robert P. Zamboni, AIA was the chairman of the planning commission for the city of Paramount.484
+By 1966, Robert P. Zamboni, AIA was the chairman of the City Planning Commission for the city of Paramount.489